 It’s no secret that sustainability is now imperative to all businesses across all sectors.
 Still, our biggest takeaway from greenloop was how proud we are to see so many organisations within our industry leading the way on sustainability and, in particular, cutting their carbon emissions.
 Here are just a few examples we heard about over the two days:

 In November of 2020, we saw PortAventura become the first carbon-neutral theme park resort, which is no small feat being the second largest resort in Europe!
-We heard how the park is setting goals rooted in science-based targets to mitigate the worst effects of climate change.
+We heard how the park is setting goals rooted in scince-based targets to mitigate the worst effects of climate change.

 Meanwhile, other attractions are trying different strategies: Blenheim Palace is introducing its own internal carbon tax to encourage its departments to find creative ways to offset its carbon and reduce waste.
 The London Resort, which opens in 2024. will be operational from day one at net zero carbon, and despite only producing 6-8% of the energy needed to run the resort, the rest will be 100% renewable and traceable.